Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- converting decimal to hexadecimal script
+to encodes and decodes using rot13